-Average hours per year, over the last 3 years, of work-based learning, internships, service learning and school-to-work paid employment
+Hours of work-based or service learning, internships, and school-to-work paid employment completed by students last year

 Career Academy

 The 6:1:2 Career Academy Program is for 11th and 12th grade students working toward a Regents Diploma, with an opportunity to obtain a CDOS credential, by spending half of their day taking academic classes and the other half of the day attending a CTE or CS program at the Donald R. Kline Technical School.
 Generally, students have learning needs that are not being met in a district-based program and require the support of this smaller learning setting.